4d/go-mobile/docs/tutorials/creating-list-forms/list-form-storyboard.md

 ---
 id: list-form-storyboard
-title: Storyboard
+title: iOS Storyboard
 ---

-Now it's time to create your iOS list form interface with Xcode!
+Now it's time to create your iOS list form interface with Xcode.

 Here's the result we want to achieve: